Nutrition Tips During Cancer Treatment

+Proper nutrition during cancer treatment can dramatically impact your recovery.
 If you’ve recently been diagnosed with cancer, you’re likely overwhelmed with nutrition advice from all directions.
 As someone who was diagnosed six years ago and followed a strict dietary protocol during treatment, I can assure you that nutrition plays a critical role in supporting your body.
 However, it’s essential to focus on what truly matters and avoid unnecessary restrictions or trends.

 1. Protein is Key for Cell Repair